resonancellc/tinambo/README.md

 Description
 ===========

-Tinambo is a one-file blogging system written in PHP (version doesnt' matter), that doesn't have any other requirements than PHP to run.
+Tinambo is a one-file flat-file blogging system written in PHP (version doesnt' matter), that doesn't have any other requirements than PHP to run.
 It doesn't need a database, it stores the posts and pages into JSON text files.

+As a flat-file system, Tinambo stores the content in files and folders, which has a handful of advantages.
+You don’t need to query the database each time you show a page and the flat-file system generates dynamic pages.

+There’s no need to configure or maintain a database and this is a big thing for a lot of people; it saves a lot of time and often is a headache.
+Installation is usually just a matter of uploading files to a server and boom.
+Your site is ready.

 Features
 ========